- 15/10/2023

 Spend two days in the town to discover all the best things to do in Paracas, Peru.

-5 Best things to do in Paracas
+5 Best Things to Do in Paracas

 1. Visit the Paracas National Reserve

 Without a doubt, visiting the Paracas National Reserve is the best thing to do during your stay in the town.
-The Paracas National Reserve offers stunning views over endless desert landscapes, distinctive red sand beaches and dramatic cliffs.
+The Paracas National Reserve offers stunning views over endless desert landscapes, distinctive red-sand beaches, and dramatic cliffs.
 No matter how many pictures you may have seen, it will still leave you speechless.

 If you rather prefer not to drive by yourself, you can also book a bus tour.
 It’s the best option if you want to lay back and enjoy a guided experience.
 But keep in mind that the stops are usually very short, so there’s not too much room to enjoy the views other than from the bus window.
 Tickets for the bus tours cost 30 USD and are often sold in combination with a visit to the Ballestas Islands.